 The ownership change comes just a few months before Walmart is expected to open one of its Neighborhood Markets in the former, long vacant Nob Hill supermarket site on Santa Rita Road.

-The supermarket Gene's occupies, which has 23,000 square feet of floor space, is located at 2803 Hopyard Rd. at the intersection of Hopyard and Valley Avenue, was built in 1971 with Gene's taking over the business in 1990.
+The supermarket Gene's occupies, which has 23,000 square feet of floor space, is located at 2803 Hopyard Road at the intersection of Valley Avenue, and was built in 1971 with Gene's taking over the business in 1990.
 Don Smejdir, the long-time manager of Gene's, has chosen to retire as the new owners take over.

 "We tried to keep Don, but he and his wife decided this was a good time to step back and retire," Kidd said.
 "But a high percentage of Don's employees have agreed to stay on board and become part of our new team."

-Mar-Val stores are non-union, although the meat departments in the stores are unionized, as is the meat section employees at Gene's.
+Mar-Val stores are non-union, although the meat departments in the stores are unionized, as are the meat section employees at Gene's.